mrsmiler1234/minecraft-server-installation-script/README.md

 - **Minimum RAM:** At least **2 GB** of RAM (recommended to allocate more depending on the server size).
 - **sudo privileges:** You need to have `sudo` access to install dependencies and set up the server.

+### Adding a map
+You can also add a map directly during installation.
+After installing the kernel, you will be prompted to provide a direct link to the map (in .zip or .7z format):

+### Addind a plugins
+After installing the map, you can also choose a set of plugins to install or skip it.
+**It is recommended to use version 1.21.4 when installing plugins via script!**

 ## First install

 Use the following steps to install the PaperMC server: